-Elizabeth Farm was built in 1793 for John Macarthur, known as the father of the wool industry, and his wife Elizabeth.
-Macarthur wore a number of 'hats' - he was a British army officer, a politician, an architect, a winemaker, an entrepreneur and a pioneer... which points to him being an opportunist whose cards fell in his favour.
-With a lot of assistance from the other half...
+Elizabeth Farm Parramatta was built in 1793 for John Macarthur, known as the father of the wool industry, and his wife Elizabeth.
+Macarthur wore a number of 'hats' - he was a British army officer, a politician, an architect, a winemaker, an entrepreneur and a pioneer... which points to him being an opportunist whose cards, luckily, fell in his favour.
+With a lot of assistance from his other half...

 Receiving their land grant at Rosehill gave the Macarthurs a base but it did little to establish a stable family life.
 John was regularly in conflict with the governors of Sydney and was twice sent back to London to face charges or discipline.
 Perhaps he should have thought twice before shooting his commanding officer.
 The Macarthur sons also travelled to England for schooling at a young age, with John Junior never returning to Australia.
 Elizabeth was never to return to England and did her best to look after a fragmented family.